opentoken-io/opentoken/doc/functional-testing.md

         });
     });

 Tests simulating API requests can be initiated by several of the `FunctionalTest` object's methods.
-Here is a simple request to the API to the health check endpoint.
+Here is a simple request to the API's health check endpoint.

     it("says the server is running", () => {
         return test.startAsync("service, "health-check").then((response) => {